 What if I’m nervous about getting hurt?

-Our 101 course is designed to establish motor skills, competency and build the structural strength and integrity that will allow our athletes to handle more advanced movement patterns as they enter our Group Strength and Conditioning program.
+Our classes are designed to establish motor skills, competency and build the structural strength and integrity that will allow our athletes to handle more advanced movement patterns as they continue with our Group Strength and Conditioning program.

 Keeping this in mind, we want to develop our skills in the following order: